-Tumor sections (4 μ m) were deparaffinized in xylene (100%) and rehydrated in descending ethanol series (100% twice for three min.: 95% for three min, and 70% for three min.).
-For antigen retrieval, the sections were microwaved (850 W; ~98°C) for 20 min. in Tris-EDTA buffer [10 mM Tris Base, 1 mM EDTA solution, 0.05% Tween 20 (pH 9.0)], washed twice for five min. with TBS plus 0.025% Triton X-100 (with agitation) and blocked by immersion in 10% goat serum (cat. no. G6767; Sigma-Aldrich; Merck KGaA) in TBS with 1%

-BSA (cat. no. T6789; Sigma-Aldrich; Merck KGaA) for two hours at room temperature.
+Tumor sections (4 μm) were deparaffinized in xylene (100%) and rehydrated in descending ethanol series (100%) twice for three minutes: 95% for three minutes, and 70% for three minutes).
+For antigen retrieval, the sections were microwaved (850 W; ~98°C) for 20 minutes in Tris-EDTA buffer [10 mM Tris Base, 1 mM EDTA solution, 0.05% Tween 20 (pH 9.0)], washed twice for five minutes with tris-buffered saline (TBS) plus 0.025% Triton X-100 (with agitation) and blocked by immersion in 10% goat serum (cat. no. G6767; Sigma-Aldrich; Merck KGaA, Darmstadt, Germany) in TBS with 1% BSA (cat. no. T6789; Sigma-Aldrich; Merck KGaA) for two hours at room temperature.
 Primary antibodies dissolved in TBS with 1% BSA were incubated at 4°C overnight.
-The sections were washed twice for five min. with TBS plus 0.025% Triton X-100 (with agitation) and incubated with 0.3% H_2O_2 in TBS for 15 min. at room temperature.
+The sections were washed twice for five minutes with TBS plus 0.025% Triton X-100 (with agitation) and incubated with 0.3% H2O2 in TBS for 15 minutes at room temperature.
 Horseradish peroxidase-conjugated goat polyclonal rabbit immunoglobulin G secondary antibody (cat. no. ab6721; Abeam) dissolved in TBS with 1% BSA was added to the sections for two hours at room temperature.
-The sections were washed three times for five min. with TBS.
-For visualization, the chromogen 3,3-diaminobenzidine tetrahydrochloride (cat. no. K3468; Liquid DAB + Substrate - Chromogen System; Dako; Agilent Technologies, Inc.) was added and incubated for 10 min. at room temperature.
-The sections were washed with water for five min. and were stained with Mayer's hematoxylin for five min. at room temperature.
+The sections were washed three times for five minutes with TBS.
+For visualization, the chromogen 3,3-di-aminobenzidine tetrahydrochloride (cat. no. K3468; Liquid DAB + Substrate - Chromogen System; Dako; Agilent Technologies, Inc., Santa Clara, CA, USA) was added and incubated for 10 minutes at room temperature.
+The sections

+Mayer's hematoxylin for five min. at room temperature.
 The stained tumor slices were assessed using Leica DMLB 100T (Leica Microsystems GmbH) microscope at 400× magnification.
 Images were captured using a Leica MC190 HD camera (Leica Microsystems GmbH).
 Immunoexpression was evaluated based on the positive cells counts (stained/total number of cells) or on the stained portions of surface area (stained surface / whole surface) in the tumor sections (mean of 10 measurements) using UTHSCSA Image Tools for Windows version 3.00.